(This post may contain affiliate links. Please read our disclosure policy for more information.)

 1. Buy tickets in advance – and early

 Tickets to the Ice Castles in Dillon sell out, so reserve your spot ahead of time.
 And since the season is so short, and buy your tickets early.
-Many time slots sell out quickly.
-Online ticket prices are also lower than tickets at the gate.
+Many time slots sell out quickly, and online ticket prices are also lower than tickets at the gate.

 2. Leave pets at home